Applying for Aid

 Once you submit your FASFA, you will receive a Student Aid Report.
 Check to see it’s not rejected.
 UTSA will also receive a copy, but it’s the student’s responsibility that their aid report is correct and not rejected.

 Once UTSA receives your information from the Department of Education, you might receive emails from UTSA indicating if we had any issues with your financial aid application.
-So monitor your UTSA preferred email carefully.
+Please check your UTSA email address frequently, or if you are a new student, check the email you used on your admission application.
 The sooner we get missing documents from you, the sooner we can finalize your aid package.

 Accept Your Offer